 Holidaymakers and honeymooners choose PD as their preferred destination in Peninsular as the town has a lot to offer.
 Water sports enthusiasts can indulge in exciting water sports such as para-sailing, banana boating and wind surfing.
 In addition to that, PD has plenty of historical sites suitable for sightseeing.

 Situated about 4 kilometres away from the seaside town of PD is this historical tin mining area, Lukut.
 The town was run by a group of Chinese immigrants from mid to late-1800s.
-This tin mining area is fairly popular until 19th century.
+This tin mining area is fairly popular until the 19th century.
 Realizing the tensions between immigrants in Lukut town, Fort Lukut was developed and built to control the trade here.

 Besides Fort Lukut, another renowned sightseeing attraction here is Lukut Museum.
-The museum exhibits artifacts found in Fort Lukut.
+The museum exhibits artefacts found in Fort Lukut.
 Hence, for those who would like to know more about Lukut’s history, make a trip down to the museum.
-The artifacts include coins and clay floor tiles as well as Dutch East Indies Company battleship which was discovered at Tanjung Tuan.
+The artefacts include coins and clay floor tiles as well as Dutch East Indies Company battleship which was discovered at Tanjung Tuan.
 Visitors can practically find history, cultures and customs of Lukut in this amazing and fascinating museum.

 Tanjung Tuan is one of the hottest spots in town as it offers more than you can expect.
 Eco-lovers can jungle trek in the lush greenery forest while you are on your way to the lighthouse.
 Over the years, Tanjung Tuan has attracted thousands of visitors annually.

 The lighthouse in Tanjung Tuan overlooks the panoramic Straits of Malacca.
 This historical site was built by the Portuguese around 1500s in order to guide their passing ships through the troubled waters before stopping at Malacca.